Top Ways To Use MMS Marketing in Your Strategy

 Companies that accumulate a sizable subscriber base can sort their contacts into various groups based on their past purchases or actions.
 This allows brands to target highly particular individuals with custom content aimed at their needs.
 As a matter of fact, this practice goes beyond greeting your customers by their names.

 BMW offers a great example of targeted promotions.
 The company had to convince car owners to purchase expensive name-brand winter tires, which cost an average of $750 per tire.
-To successfully accomplish this, BMW launched a highly personalized MMS marketing campaign, which included images and videos of specific vehicles owned by the target audience.
+To successfully accomplish this, BMW launched a highly personalized MMS campaign, which included images and videos of specific vehicles owned by the target audience.
 As a result, the vehicle manufacturer achieved a staggering 30% conversion rate.

 Offer Smart-Coupons